29 Sep The ‘Forever Chemicals’ – PFAS

 Her clients walk away having new healthy habits and new rituals that are in alignment with becoming the best versions of themselves.
 She resolved her own health issues through a unique nutritional approach and wants to share her story with everyone in hopes of making a positive difference in someone’s life.

-She also restored her beloved St. Bernard, Sonnie’s gut health, all naturally as well.
+She also restored naturally her beloved St. Bernard, Sonnie’s gut health.
 This is what inspired her to start working on and has now published her first book, Healing Through Nature’s Medicine, A Story of Hope.